-We have had three winners of the most prestigious prizes in bowls.
-Tony Poole won it in 1976 and 1985, Brian Shore in 1987 and Callum Wraight most recently in 2015.
+We have had four winners of the most prestigious prizes in bowls.
+Tony Poole won it in 1976 and 1985, Brian Shore in 1987, Callum Wraight in 2015, and Mike Beer in 2017, beating Callum in the final.

 For a history of the competition please click here.